Eduardoc2/OpenLANE-sky130/README.md

  ## SPEF File Generation
    Standard Parasitic Exchange Format (SPEF) is an IEEE standard for representing parasitic data of wires in a chip in ASCII format.
 Non-ideal wires have parasitic resistance and capacitance that are captured by SPEF.
-   OpenLANE consists of a tool named, SPEF_EXTRACTOR for generation of SPEF file.
-It is a `python` based parser which takes the `LEF` and `DEF` files as input arguments and generates the SPEF file.
-The following command is used for invoking the SPEC_EXTRACTOR.

-    cd <path-to-SPEF_EXTRACTOR-tool-directory>
-    python3 main.py <path-to-LEF-file> <path-to-DEF-file-created-after-routing>

    The below snippet shows a small part of the `.spef` file.